kkoomin/Cantabile/README.md

 # Cantabile

-Cantabile is a app for music students.
+Cantabile is an iPad app for music students.

 ## Installation